 What HRV means on Apple Watch

-HRV is one of the strongest recovery-related signals available to Apple Watch users.
-In simple terms, it helps show how your nervous system is responding to stress, fatigue, sleep, illness, and accumulated training.
+HRV is one measurement available to Apple Watch users.
+It can help show how your body is responding to stress, fatigue, sleep, illness, and accumulated training.

-But HRV is only useful when you interpret it properly.
 A single reading is easy to overreact to.
-Trends against your own baseline are what matter.
+Trends against your own baseline matter more.

-Many HRV apps stop at displaying the number.
-That is not enough for daily decisions because HRV can move for several reasons at once.
+One number is not enough for choosing a load because HRV can move for several reasons at once.

 • Lower HRV can reflect fatigue, poor sleep, stress, or a hard training block.